nedbat/coveragepy/doc/migrating.rst

 ==========================

-New versions of coverage.py or Python might require you to adjust your settings, options, or other aspects how you use coverage.py.
+New versions of coverage.py or Python might require you to adjust your settings, options, or other aspects of how you use coverage.py.
 This page details those changes.

-.. _migrating_cov7:
+.. _migrating_cov7x:

 Migrating to coverage.py 7.x
 ----------------------------